chgebhardt/LabJackU3_Matlab_Wrapper/README.md

        - are DirWrite and StateWrite opposites? i.e. is it possible to have State = 0 and Dir = In at the same time??? -> Forum?
        - test all functions if they work
        - stream
-       - error handling/messaging (need to know which function threw the error and the message)
+       - enumeration class: error handling/messaging (need to know which function threw the error and the message)
        - verbose and debug modes
        - ConfigU3: no write functionality yet
        - ConfigIO: * no DAC1enable or UART Pins option implemented